Toberumono/WRF-Runner/README.md

   + If you don't, follow the directions in [Getting the Required Programs](#gtrp).
 2. Run `brew tap toberumono/tap` (This only needs to be run once.)
   + If you're on Linux and it cannot find the brew command, follow steps b and c in the [Linuxbrew Installation Instructions](#lbrewinstall).
+  + If that fails, follow the instructions in
 3. Run `brew install wrf-runner`
   + Linuxbrew may have trouble with a few dependencies, running `brew install` for each dependency, while annoying, will fix that problem.
 4. While this does download and install the program, there is still the matter of creating symbolic links to WRFRunner.jar and configuration.json in the directory from which you want to run WRFRunner.jar.
 If you just intend on using WRFRunner.jar as a library, you can ignore the remaining steps, otherwise, continue.